pangnasun/ConnectionsLab/Week-14_FinalProject/readMe.md

 let input, button, greeting;
 ```

-Once I created these "global" variables in the *dictionary.js*, I initialized them in other files.
-For example, I used *preload.js* to preload all the image and audio files, so I could use them in my game.
+Once I created these "global" variables in the *dictionary.js*, I could initialize them in other files.
+For example, I used *preload.js* to preload and keep track of all the audio and image files that I used.
+After the variables were initilized, I could use them in another file, like *game.js*, where the game is actually running.

 *snipet from preload.js*
 ```javascript